flytbase/flytdocs/source/docs/FlytSim/docker/setup.rst

 ..
 Warning:: As mentioned before, in MacOS, you won’t get to see any 3D GUI Gazebo environment.
 If you are keen on having 3D GUI Gazebo based environment, then please use Linux or Windows.

 5. Wait for around 30-40secs after triggering the above script, for Flytconsole to open up in your browser and if it still doesn’t then try `opening it manually <http://localhost/flytconsole>`_.
 Check for a valid **Connected** status in FlytConsole. **If you don’t get a positive Connected status, check your terminal for any critical error**.
-If yes, then look at our <rework>:ref:Troubleshooting guide for a possible solution or post your query on our `Forum <http://forums.flytbase.com/>`_ or `Gitter Channel <https://gitter.im/FlytBASE/FlytOS>`_.
+If yes, then look at our :ref:`Troubleshooting guide <flytsim_troubleshooting>` for a possible solution or post your query on our `Forum <http://forums.flytbase.com/>`_ or `Gitter Channel <https://gitter.im/FlytBASE/FlytOS>`_.

 Docker Toolbox for Mac [Unsupported]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^